Nora Tausz Rónai

-Nora Tausz Rónai (born 29 February 1924) is a Brazilian holocaust survivor, architect, writer and masters swimmer.
+Nora Tausz Rónai (born 29 February 1924) is a Brazilian Holocaust survivor, architect, writer and masters swimmer.
+After a career as a professor of descriptive geometry, she began competing internationally as a Masters swimmer in 1993.
+She has won 13 gold medals and has broken both national and regional records for her age group.

 Family and early life

 Rónai was born on 29 February 1924 in Fiume (at the time in Italy, now Rijeka, in Croatia).
 She spent four years living in Budapest as a child, and spoke Fiumano (a Venetian dialect), Italian and Hungarian in the family home.

 Rónai's father, Edoardo Tausz, was president of a Hungarian insurance agency, and her mother was Jolán Kápolnai.
 Her aunt Marta was a concert pianist.
 Rónai's parents had been born to Italo-Magyar Jewish families and her maternal grandfather was an observant Jew.
 Due to a family feud, her father converted to Catholicism.

 After the Italian racial laws were passed in 1938, Rónai and her brother were forbidden from attending school.
 She had been in training to become a concert pianist.
 When Italy joined the Axis powers and entered World War II, Jewish men in Fiume were rounded up and her father and brother were sent to a detention camp in Torretta.
 Her family were stripped of their Italian citizenship, as the laws were based race, not religion.
 Rónai's mother appealed to a Catholic priest, who was able to free the Tausz men after two months.
 The Vatican had made 3,000 visas available for Jewish converts to Catholicism to emigrate to Brazil, so Rónai and her family fled to Rio de Janeiro in 1941, when she was aged 17.
 She became a Brazilian citizen.